AI4Finance-Foundation/ElegantRL/docs/source/helloworld/intro.rst

         args.if_per_or_gae = True
         args.agent.cri_target = True

-If everything works fine, congratulations!
+If everything works, congratulations!
 Enjoy your journey to the DRL world with ElegantRL!